BlakeRain/blakerain.com/content/blog/moving-toc-in-groff-pdfs/index.md

 cat "$input".output
 ```

-You can find these scripts and an example groff source file on Gitea.
+You can find these scripts and an example groff source file on GitHub.

 {{< bookmark
 title="toc-rel: A script that moves a table of contents in a PDF"
 url="https://github.com/BlakeRain/toc-rel"
 description="A script that moves a table of contents from the end of a PDF file to just after the cover page.
 Useful when working with troff/groff."
 author="Blake Rain"
-publisher="Gitea: Git with a cup of tea"
+publisher="GitHub"
 thumbnail="https://repository-images.githubusercontent.com/155570276/9e808f00-3b06-11eb-913d-44e30d832a70"
 icon="https://github.githubassets.com/favicons/favicon.png" >}}